 All ticketing inquiries can be sent to email@example.com.

-Watch AIFF2017 Interviews More Information on Teen Press
+Watch AIFF2019 Interviews More Information on Teen Press

-We are looking for local storytellers for the LAUNCH Student Film Competition with short films that are innovative, inventive, creative, original, inspiring, relevant, compelling, entertaining, thought-provoking, funny, and unique.
+We are looking for local storytellers for the Launch Student Film Competition with short films that are innovative, inventive, creative, original, inspiring, relevant, compelling, entertaining, thought-provoking, funny, and unique.
 All film genres are accepted: animation, documentary, or narrative—it’s up to you!
-There are five categories with cash prizes: grades K-5, 6-8, 9-12, college undergrads, and PridePrize.
-The PridePrize is a special prize for outstanding student-made films that speak to the LGBTQ+ experience.
+There are five categories with cash prizes: grades K-5, 6-8, 9-12, and college undergrads.
 More Information

 There are usually three TalkBacks (moderated discussions among film experts and the audience) per festival on different topics.
 They are held at the Ashland Springs Hotel, steps from the Varsity Theatre, and less than 10 minutes walk from the Armory.
 Usually TalkBacks are held on Friday, Saturday and Sunday, from 10 am to 11:30 am.
 Free, but ticket is required.
 (They often sell out, so you’ll want to plan ahead.)

 Festival in the Schools is a program that takes guest filmmakers, lecturers and artists into local schools in the area to speak with students about their work, the industry and what it takes to be a filmmaker and/or director.
-In 2018, AIFF seeks to work with schools in Ashland and Medford to take film directors from both AIFF and Varsity World Film Week in October.
-Past school visits include Ashland High School and Crater High School.
+AIFF seeks to work with schools in Ashland and Medford to take film directors from both AIFF and Varsity World Film Week in October.
+Past school visits include Ashland High School, North Medford High School, South Medford High School, and Crater High School.
 In addition, AIFF offers CineSpace, a curated film screening during the festival along with a visit from a NASA educator who offers in-school presentations to elementary schools and students at North Medford and South Medford High School’s planetarium.

 For more information email firstname.lastname@example.org.